 The Sylva is a dedicated touring canoe.
-Noticeably narrower than the Lutra, with a maximum beam of 30",
+A little narrower than the Lutra (max 31.5" tandem, 29.5" solo),

 it cleaves the water, tracking effortlessly.
-This is aided by some concavity at the bow and stern which sheds
+This is aided by the shallow V-shaped hull and some concavity at the bow and

 Whilst some initial stability is necessarily sacrificed in the interests of cruising ease and speed, the mid-section

 still provides excellent response in waves with sufficient buoyancy and secondary stability to handle demanding lake

 Despite its excellent directional stability, this canoe becomes surprisingly manoeuvrable with a small amount of

 heel - winding rivers present no obstacle to the Sylva.

 As with the Lutra, the Sylva's characteristic recurve reduces the impact of wind, and the

 tumblehome makes for an easy, natural, efficient paddling position.

 The light weight allows effortless acceleration to cruising speed, and even the longest portages become bearable